 Uncle Obie nods.
 He seems to accept that.
 “Maybe in another year or so then.
 If someone else doesn’t snap up your position.”

+The best way to handle this is always to change the subject.
 “There’s a Break-A-Leg pig roast on Sunday,” I tell him.
 “The high school is raising money for the library.”

+I’m relieved to see the sun gleaming off of Sweets’ truck as it rounds the corner.
 “Sorry, Lemon!” he says, pulling up beside us.
 “Hi, Obediah.
 Nice day out.”

-“We’re going to be late,”
+“We’re going to be late.”

-I say.
+I notice one of his arms is freshly bandaged.
 “The Swamp Ghost?”
 I ask, lifting an eyebrow.

 “She’s getting big,” Sweets says.
 “And strong.”